The cattle population in five countries is more than the human population.

 These countries are Uruguay, New Zealand, Argentina, Australasia and Brazil.
 The exact numbers are shown in the table below:

-In Argentina there are 40 million human populations and 52 million cattle (Radio 1:1.3) In Australia and Brazil human and cattle population is approximately same.
+In Argentina there are 40 million human populations and 52 million cattle (Radio 1:1.3) In Australia and Brazil human and cattle population is approximately the same.
 In India there 300 million cattle and buffalo and less than human population is 1250 million (1:0.24).
-So there are four human per cattle.
-When we compare land then India has 3 million sq kilometers and Brazil has 8 million sq kilometer.
-Australian has 17 million kilometer and United State has 9 million kilometres.
+So there are four humans per cattle.
+When we compare land then India has 3 million sq kilometres and Brazil has 8 million sq kilometre.
+Australian has 17 million kilometres and the United State has 9 million kilometres.

 America is producing milk from 10 million cows we produce milk from 200 million.
 Average milk production of milk in America is 30 kg/day.
 Our milk production is a 2-3 litre.
 We do not raise the cattle for meat.
 But in America and other beef eating countries 60% of cattle are raised for beef and 40% milk, Petrol production countries import beef and milk producing animal from.
 Europe, America, Australia.

 Japan 38,50,000 (3.8 million) cattle and 127.3 million human population.
 Their human to cattle ration is lowest 0.03 means there are 30 humans per cattle.
 Japan eat beef but it mostly comes from Europe and